liddiard/skry/README.md

 #### Sports

 The sports app stores data specific to sporting events.
-It contains models for sports (e.g. Football, Basketball), schools (e.g. UCLA, Stanford), and games (e.g. a UCLA v.
-Stanford football game on x date).
+It contains models for sports (e.g. Football, Basketball), schools (e.g. UCLA, Stanford), and games (e.g. a UCLA vs. Stanford football game on x date).
 It's intended to be used to display game information along with a sports game preview story or to display the previous/upcoming games in a particular sport.

 ## Development notes